 They have no idea what’s causing it, and Nova‑Marie doesn’t care to find out.
 Not even when a ghost, a demon, and a púca move in with her.
 But when some aggressive demon hunters come to town and mess with her neighbourhood, ignoring things may no longer be an option.
 If Nova‑Marie wants to keep the peace and keep her friends alive (or dead, as the case may be), she may actually have to get off her butt and do something about it.

-Tea and the Transcendent is available for purchase on Amazon.
-Genevieve once thought about setting up a shop page, but it was entirely too much effort.
-If you'd like to purchase a copy from her directly, here's a link you should definitely click.
+Tea and the Transcendent is available for purchase on Amazon, and you can pre-order the ebook of Soup and the Supernatural there too.
+Genevieve plans to one day set up an author's shop page, but right now it is entirely too much effort.
+If you'd like to purchase a physical copy from her directly, click on the image of the novel you're interested in.
 She sometimes also sells her books along with her bookish art at local markets.

 You're still here?
 Go click the link!
 Fine.
-Read some more about the book:
+Read some more about the first book:

 Tea and the Transcendent began as a single story that Genevieve wrote to entertain her best friend.
 Then she had the brilliant idea to write a couple more and give them to her bestie as a Christmas gift.
 The plan was to write eight stories, but things got out of hand.

-With so much material to work with, Genevieve decided to try her hand at a novel in stories.
+With an abundance of material, Genevieve decided to try her hand at a novel in stories.
 Her friend was going through a rough reading patch and had a very short attention span.
 This was a complaint Genevieve had heard from many of her bookstore customers.
 She wanted to address that niche.
 A novel in stories, she decided, was a great in-between option.
-Readers who are in a bit of a slump can pick it up, read a single story, and not feel guilty about putting it down for a while.
-They also won’t be confused when they pick it back up to read the next one, because each story contains all the details needed to understand what’s going on.
+Readers in a bit of a slump can pick it up, read a single story, and not feel guilty about putting it down for a while.
+They also won’t be confused when they eventually pick it back up, because each story contains all the details needed to understand what’s going on.
 Having an overarching plot between stories seemed like a great way to make it all hang together and still appeal to the novel readers out there.

 Admittedly, it’s a weird little book.
 But maybe you’ll like it anyways?